Table of Contents

 Practical Tips for Cooking with Tiny Chili Peppers

-- Remove Seeds: If you want to reduce the heat, remove the seeds and membranes before using.
+- Remove Seeds: For reduced heat, scrape out seeds and white membranes before use.

 Buying Guide: How to Choose the Right Tiny Chili Pepper